Computer-Based Instrument Rating Theory Training

 When you have completed each module you may attempt the examinations at a UK CAA or EASA Examination Centre depending on what licence you are looking to achieve.
-You must register with your chosen authority once you are ready to book the exams, fees are payable direct to the CAA.
+You must register with your chosen authority once you are ready to book the exams, fees are payable at the time of booking.
 You could sit your exams with any EASA Authority if you are aiming for an EASA licence.

-We are also a UK CAA and an EASA (Austro Control) examination centre so, subject to availability, you could sit your exams at our training centre immediately after the revision courses.
+We are a UK CAA and an EASA (Austro Control) examination centre so, subject to availability, you could sit your exams at our examination centre.

 If you have already been issued with a CPL, you are exempt from Meteorology, Human Performance and Communications*

 If you are adding an IR to your ATPL(H), you are exempt from doing Instrumentation, Meteorology, Human Performance and Communications*.

 How long will the Instrument Rating course take to complete?

 Your IR theory course with Bristol Groundschool will usually take around four to six months to complete depending on your personal circumstance.

-Progress is recorded through a series of short quizzes for each lesson (which require 100% to pass), as well as larger progress tests to conclude each significant section.
+ATPdigtal records your progress with a series of short quizzes at the end of each lesson (which require 100% to pass), as well as larger progress tests to conclude each topic.
 ATPdigital automatically sends us the results and our instructors are available throughout the process to provide all the support you will need.

 IR Distance Learning Course Fees

 To register for our IR distance learning courses, simply purchase online.
-You will have the option of paying for your course online by credit or debit card, by bank transfer, cheque or with a credit card on the telephone.
+You will have the option of paying for your course online by credit or debit card, by bank transfer, or with a card on the telephone.
 You may pay online in GBP or your own currency; a conversion will be made at checkout.
 Payment by other methods must be made in GBP.
 The fees for the various options are calculated before checkout.